springernature/shunter/docs/getting-started.md

 }
 ```

 Notice the `layout.template` property in the JSON we just created?
 That indicates the [Dust](http://www.dustjs.com/) template that should be used to render the page.

+The `layout.namespace` property is required by Dust and the value can be any string.

+Also worthy of note is that the `layout` object in the root, with those two properties, is the only thing Shunter _requires_ in the JSON response.

-If we open up [http://localhost:5400/home](http://localhost:5400/home) now, then you'll see an error in your terminal indicating that the "home" template can't be found.
+Anyway, if we open up [http://localhost:5400/home](http://localhost:5400/home) now, then you'll see an error in your terminal indicating that the "home" template can't be found…